openpnp/openpnp/How-Does-a-Pick-and-Place-Work?.md

 At a high level, a pick and place machine consists of the following systems:

+* Frame and Bed: The frame and bed make up the physical elements of the machine that everything else attaches to.
 * Motion Control: Hardware, electronics, and firmware that controls the movement of the machine.
 * Vacuum and Air: Vacuum pumps, plumbing, solenoid valves, vacuum sensors, "blow off" pumps, etc.
 * Computer Vision: Cameras, lenses, and lighting which lets the machine "see" things.